COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 Second-line ribociclib and endocrine therapy

 The MONALEESA-3 trial included patients receiving second-line therapy.
-(Refer to the evidence on first-line ribociclib and endocrine therapy above for more information.)
+For more information, see the evidence on first-line ribociclib and endocrine therapy above.

 Second-line abemaciclib and endocrine therapy